port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/argocd/argocd.md

 This integration allows you to:

 - Map and organize your desired ArgoCD resources and their metadata in Port (see supported resources below).
-- Watch for X object changes (create/update/delete) in real-time, and automatically apply the changes to your software catalog.
+- Watch for ArgoCD object changes (create/update/delete) in real-time, and automatically apply the changes to your software catalog.

 ### Supported Resources